themintchoco/tp/docs/UserGuide.md

 #### Unmarking attendance: `unmark`

-Unmarks the attendance of a student for a session.
+Unmarks the attendance of a student with the specified [STUDENT_IDENTIFIER](#glossary) for a session.

 Format: `session unmark STUDENT_IDENTIFIER ses/SESSION_ID`

-* Unmarks the attendance for the student with the specified [STUDENT_IDENTIFIER](#glossary).

 Examples:
 * `session unmark 2 ses/3` unmarks the attendance for the student with an ID of 2 for a session with an ID of 3.